Overdrafts: What you need to know

 What does an overdraft mean?

-Overdrafts are linked to your bank account and are a type of consumer credit.
-Having an authorised overdraft limit in place means that you’re able to spend more money than you have in your account – up to an agreed amount - and they are typically used as a short-term solution for unforeseen expenses.
+Overdrafts are linked to your current account and are a type of consumer credit.
+Having an arranged overdraft limit in place means that you’re able to spend more money than you have in your account – up to an agreed amount - and they are typically used as a short-term solution for unforeseen expenses.

 What are the different types of overdrafts?

-There are two different types of overdrafts – authorised and unauthorised.
+There are two different types of overdrafts – arranged and unarranged.

-• Authorised overdraft –Arranged overdrafts are when you’ve already agreed on a limit that you can spend with your bank in advance, they can also be called ‘arranged’ or ‘planned’ overdrafts.
+• Arranged overdraft – Arranged overdrafts are when you’ve already agreed on a limit that you can spend with your bank in advance, they can also be called ‘authorised’ or ‘planned’ overdrafts.

-• Unauthorised overdraft – Also referred to as ‘unplanned’ or ‘unarranged’ overdrafts, this is when you spend more than you have available in your bank without having agreed on an amount with your bank first.
+• Unarranged overdraft – Also referred to as ‘unplanned’ or ‘unauthorised’ overdrafts, this is when you spend more than you have available in your bank without having agreed on an amount with your bank first.
 This also includes if you go over the spending limit of an authorised overdraft.

 Is an overdraft a loan?